-From 1 October 2018, the Group classifies its financial assets in the following measurement categories:
+The Group classifies its financial assets in the following measurement categories:

-- those to be measured subsequently at fair value (either through OCI or through profit or loss), and - those to be measured at amortised cost.
+- those to be measured subsequently at fair value (either through other comprehensive income ("OCI") or through profit or loss), and - those to be measured at amortised cost.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.